drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Ligand-Based Component
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-The structure activity studies that were carried out on the venom peptides and their synthetic analogs led to the identification of the pharmacophoric element (Phe-Ala-Pro).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/ligand-based-component-261f4544'><i class='fa fa-play' aria-hidden='true'></i></button>The structure activity studies that were carried out on the venom peptides and their synthetic analogs led to the identification of the pharmacophoric element (Phe-Ala-Pro).
 More importantly, the discovery of Benzylsuccinic acid, the Carboxypeptidase-A inhibitor described in the 1974 paper, was proven to be a crucial step in enabling the Squibb team to obtain an orally available drug.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.